PaulDuvall/aws-5-mins/cloud9/README.md

 # AWS Cloud9

+[AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It has a code editor, debugger, and terminal.
+Comes with support for popular programming languages, including JavaScript, Python, PHP, and more, so you don’t need to install files or configure your development machine to start new projects.
+Since it is cloud-based, you can work on your projects from anywhere - your office, home, or anywhere using an internet-connected machine.
+You can collaborate with others in real time.
+It has AWS CLI, Git, and several package managers come preinstalled.
+There’s support for languages like Node.js (JavaScript), Python, PHP, Ruby, Go, and C++ (code completion, syntax checking)

+You are charged for compute and storage fees the same way as an EC2 instance (different sizes) because that’s what the IDE is running on.
+It automatically stops the EC2 instance after it hasn’t been used for a certain period of time (default is 30 mins).

 ## Launch a Cloud9 Environment
 1. Go to the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/) and select **Create environment**.
 1. Enter a **Name** and **Description** (such as `#aws-5-mins`).